MekhzZ/Animal-Hand-Sign-Detection-CLI/README.md

 - Real-time hand sign detection using webcam.
 - Utilizes an SVM classifier trained on animal hand sign data.
 - Outputs the name of the recognized animal.
-- Supports multiple animal signs with accurate predictions.
+- Supports multiple animal signs.

 ## Requirements